Pedropabu82/bot4/README.md

 * `train` - update the model using logged trades
 * `backtest` - replay trades to evaluate performance

-### New options

-* `min_ai_confidence` - probability threshold (0-1) required by the AI model to allow an entry
-* Spread and depth are automatically checked before orders to avoid poor fills

 ## Sample data